tomas-sucena/2023-FEUP-ESOF/docs/ProjectManagement.md

 #### What still puzzles us?
 - How to estimate and manage the time we have available.
-- How to properly set up themes in Flutter (e.g. how to change the font color of each theme).
-- How to add data to the database.
+- How to add/fetch data to/from the database.